Auroras-live/changelog/README.md

 ### December 18th, 2016
  - Modified the logging functions so they now store the IP address.
 This is only used internally to help diagnose errors and better prevent DOS attacks.

+### December 19th, 2016
+ - Caching has been rebuilt.
+When a call is made, the item is grabbed from the cache if it exists.
+If it doesn't, it is cached and returned.
+The `Expires` header is grabbed from the originating source, and that is the item's expiry time.
+If `Expires` isn't returned by the third party server, the item is cached for 60 seconds.
+This reduces the load time from approximately 5 seconds, down to 1 second during heavy use, and approximately 2-3 seconds during quieter times.

 ## Other